OpenLiberty/sample-langchain4j/rag/README.md

 ## Try out the application

-If you are currently using one of the following model providers: GitHub, Ollama or MistralAI, you may proceed
+If you are currently using one of the following model providers: GitHub, Ollama or MistralAI, you may proceed.

+- Navigate to http://localhost:9080/openapi/ui/ to see the OpenAPI user interface (UI) that provides API documentation and a client to test the API endpoints for mongoDB.
+  - To try a particular api, authentication is required.
+  - The admin (read/write full access) and user (read only access) security roles are created.
+  - For full admin access: username = bob , password = bobpwd
+  - For read only access: username = alice , password = alicepwd
+  - Example: Bob is a member of group admin and Alice is a member of group user.

+  - Try the GET request at `/api/embedding`.
+Initially the database is empty.
+  - Try the POST request at `/api/embedding/init`.
+This adds the knowledge base embeddings to MongoDB.
+  - Try the GET request at `/api/embedding` again.
+The content from the `sample-langchain4j/rag/src/main/resources/knowledge_base` should be displayed.

 - Navigate to http://localhost:9080/ to use the chat application